metasikander/www.BitcoinHivemind.com/index.md

 - [I've never heard of Bitcoin before and have no idea what's going on.](http://www.bitcoinhivemind.com/presentations/what-is-hivemind.pdf)
 - [I'm familiar with Bitcoin 2.0 projects.](http://bitcoinhivemind.com/faq/#what-makes-truthcoin-different)

+### WARNING: The "Hivemind ICO"

+Please disregard any message you may read about a "Hivemind ICO".
+These messages are all fabrications.
+These are written by fraudsters.
+Hivemind is in R&D stage, and this notice will be removed when that changes.

 <h2 id="endorsements"><a href="http://www.bitcoinhivemind.com/talk/">Endorsements</a></h2>